Wind power in Hungary

 The installed capacity of wind power in Hungary was 329 MW as of April 2011.
 Most of wind farms are in the Kisalföld region.

 As of 1 April 2011, there were 39 operational wind farms in Hungary, with 172 turbines and 329 MW of installed capacity.

+In 2016 Hungary banned the building of wind turbines within 12km of populated areas, accordingly no new turbines have been constructed since then.